Mini Wood Lathe is an extremely important cutting tool for every shop or individual for creating beautiful work pieces.

 - Quality of threading gears needs improvement.

-Hobbyists and machinists will love the simple build of this mini lathe.
+You will love the simple build of this wood lathe.
 It has a nice color combination to differentiate one part from another.
 Certainly, the Grizzly G8688 is a fine addition to any small machine shop at home.